TrueWatcher/php_LTforum/README.md

 If your have enough rights to set up HTTPS, your are advised to do it ;).
 If HTTPS is unavailable, it's recommended to enforce JS-Digest authentication:
 open /LTforum/LTforum.php and in line 73 set "authMode"=>2
-then do the same with /LTforum/LTmessageManager.php ,line 61
+then do the same with /LTforum/LTmessageManager.php , line 61
 Note that it can protect your passwords only from passive eavesdropping, not from a deliberate attack.